Piano Sonata No. 5 (Hummel): Structure

 The first movement is in sonata form.
 The movement has been described as a "stylistic mélange of writing that more closely resembles a fantasy than a formally structured sonata first movement (there is no exposition repeat, for example)."

 The second movement, marked Largo con molto espressione, is in B minor and 3/4 time.

-The finale is in rondo form and returns to the sonata's home key of F-sharp minor.
+The finale is in rondo form and returns to the sonata's home key of F♯ minor.
 It is the most technically challenging movement, featuring double thirds and fugal passages.

 Reception and influence

 This sonata influenced certain works of Schumann, Chopin, and Brahms.
 Joel Lester points out the similarities between this sonata and Schumann's Allegro Op.
-8 and Piano Sonata No. 1 in F-sharp minor, Op.
+8 and Piano Sonata No. 1 in F♯ minor, Op.
 11. Schumann said that the work will "alone immortalize his [Hummel's] name."
 Chopin based his Piano Sonata No. 3 on this sonata.

-This sonata may also have influenced Brahms' Piano Sonata No. 2 in F-sharp minor, Op.
+This sonata may also have influenced Brahms' Piano Sonata No. 2 in F♯ minor, Op.
 2.